vrinceanu/hello-world/README.md

 If you wish to know more in detail what git is and what you can do with it, the [github help page](https://help.github.com/articles/set-up-git) has all the references needed.

 The executable *runFile* accepts an integer 'job number' argument (1 in the above example), which provides a straightforward way for submitting multiple instances of the code at once.
-Each time the program is run with a different job number, the output files will be saved within a folder named '*jobX*',where X is the integer provided as argument.
+Each time the program is run with a different job number, the output files will be saved within a folder named **'jobX'**, where X is the integer provided as argument.
 The formats of input parameters and output files are detailed in the sections that follow.

 ## Analyzing the Output Files

 The analysis of MDQT results is facilitated by the MATLAB analysis scripts collected in the **Plasma-MDQT-Analysis** folder.
-These scripts can be used to reproduce simuation data found within [[1]][#references].
+These scripts can be used to reproduce simuation data found within [[1]](#references).

 To run the program, open ‘mainSimAnalysis.m’ in MATLAB and ensure that the folder containing the scipts is added to the MATLAB search path, which may be done by modifying the ‘addpath’ command on line 7.
 Once that’s done, press ‘Run’ and the program will allow the user to select one or more simulation folders via a dialogue box.
 MATLAB will then prompt the user to select which program options to use via the command window.